edrynazarif/DH151/README.md

 # DH151
-Here is where you can find all my work for an undergraduate class I'm taking, "Digital Mapping" as a part of my Digital Humanities Minor.
+Here is where I publish all my work for an undergraduate class I'm taking, "Digital Mapping" as a part of my Digital Humanities Minor.